Reviewed by Dr. Linda Simon MVB MRCVS.

 Trazodone for dogs is a medication that helps in treating anxiety in dogs.
 It was initially designed for human use, but veterinarians can legally prescribe it to dogs under “off-label” provisions after experimental trials proved that it’s safe for pets.

-Trazodone can treat various forms of anxiety, including ongoing, acute, and generalised anxiety.
+Trazodone can treat various forms of anxiety, including situational anxiety, ongoing, acute, and generalized anxiety.
 Its dosage and administration depend on the nature of the dog’s specific psychological issues.
 For instance, a vet may prescribe a regular dosage for a prolonged condition or a one-off dose for acute anxiety.

 Abnormal Stress and Anxiety in Dogs